Curriculum Standards and Resources

 -

-Our Whole Lives (7-9th grade) is a sexuality education program for youth that models and teaches caring, compassion, respect, and justice.
-It’s a holistic program that moves beyond the intellect to address the attitudes, values, and feelings that youth have about themselves and the world.
+Students engage in a holistic program that addresses the attitudes, values, and feelings that youth have about themselves and the world.

 In an inclusive and developmentally appropriate manner, it addresses sensitive topics like body image, hygiene, social media/internet, bullying/bystander responsibilities, sexuality and disability, communication, and consent education.